🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Salesforce Pricing

 Here’s what Salesforce costs in 2026.
-Plans are priced per user, per month.
+The pricing is per user, per month, billed annually.

 PlanPriceBest For